82nd Infantry Regiment "Torino": Recent times

 On 2 September 1992 the 82nd Mechanized Infantry Battalion "Torino" lost its autonomy and the next day the battalion entered the reformed 82nd Infantry Regiment "Torino" as I Mechanized Battalion.
-In 1993-94 the regiment participated in Operation Sicilian Vespers to maintain public order in Sicily and in Operation "Testuggine" to guard Italy's eastern border.
+In 1993–94 the regiment participated in Operation Sicilian Vespers to maintain public order in Sicily and in Operation "Testuggine" to guard Italy's eastern border.
 After severe floods in the Province of Asti personnel of the regiment were dispatched between 11 November and 1 December 1994 to assist the affected population.

 On 30 October 1996 the Mechanized Brigade "Gorizia" was disbanded and the 82nd Infantry Regiment "Torino" was assigned to the Mechanized Brigade "Mantova".
 The Mantova was disbanded on 30 August 1997 and the 82nd Infantry Regiment "Torino" now joined the 132nd Armored Brigade "Ariete".
 On 5 November 2001 the 82nd Regiment "Torino" moved from Cormons to Barletta in southern Italy, where the regiment joined the Armored Brigade "Pinerolo".

 Since then the 82nd Infantry Regiment "Torino" took part in international missions in the Balkans, in 2004–2005 in Albania (Operation NHQT), in 2006 in Bosnia (Operation Althea), and in 2008 in Kosovo (Kosovo Force).
 In May 2009, the regiment was chosen to become the army's digitalization testbed and the received new vehicles and equipment.

-Current structure
+Organization

-As of 2023 the 82nd Infantry Regiment "Torino" consists of:
+As of 2024 the 82nd Infantry Regiment "Torino" is organized as follows: